Emergent Software

 ORDER BY CustomerSourceID;

-Ahh, one minute and eight seconds to let SQL Server do the heavy lifting.
-It’s important to note that we inserted these 10 million rows in a single transaction, which also causes the transaction log to fill up.
-On the source table, we loaded in batches of 100,000 and the transaction log only grew to 75 MB, whereas loading the entire table in one batch made the log file grow to 3399 MB.
-If you go this route you will need to make sure your log drive has enough capacity.
+That is one minute and eight seconds when we let SQL Server do the heavy lifting.
+However, it is important to note that this inserted 10 million rows in a single transaction, which caused the transaction log to grow.
+When the source table was loaded in batches of 100,000, the transaction log only grew to 75 MB.
+Loading the entire table in one batch made the log file grow to 3399 MB.
+If you use this approach, make sure your log drive has enough capacity.

-If this was my client’s package, I’d advise them to either put this directly in a SQL Agent Job as a T-SQL command.
-If SSIS was absolutely necessary, I’d recommend putting it into an Execute SQL Task.
-However, this is a demo on tuning Data Flow Tasks, so my goal now is to change these default settings to get as close as possible to the 78 second benchmark.
+If this were a client’s package, I would likely recommend putting the logic directly into a SQL Agent Job as a T-SQL command.
+If SSIS were absolutely necessary, I would recommend using an Execute SQL Task.
+However, this is a demo on tuning Data Flow Tasks, so the goal is to get the SSIS package as close as possible to the 78 second benchmark.

-First, looking at the package execution, I saw a warning that the CustomerSourceId column was not used in the dataflow.
+During package execution, I saw a warning that the CustomerSourceId column was not used in the data flow:

 [SSIS.Pipeline] Warning: The output column "CustomerSourceId" (36) on output "OLE DB Source Output" (35) and component "OLE DB Source" (24) is not subsequently used in the Data Flow task.
 Removing this unused output column can increase Data Flow task performance.

-There’s another data flow property called RunInOptimizedMode, which “improves performance by removing unused columns, outputs, and components from the data flow,” but best practice is to remove unused columns at the source.
-In my example, this can be done easily be deselecting the column in the OLE DB Source.
+There is another Data Flow property called RunInOptimizedMode, which improves performance by removing unused columns, outputs, and components from the data flow.
+Even so, the better practice is to remove unused columns at the source.
+In this example, that means deselecting the unused column in the OLE DB Source.

 Applying Optimization Techniques